Jack-Lin626/Work/wpa_supplicant_uman.md

 OK
 ```

-Then, checking networks and enable it
+Then, check networks and enable it
 ```text
 > list_networks
 network id / ssid / bssid / flags